Euro zone readies for Greek default after Tsipras referendum call

 The Bank of Greece said it was making "huge efforts" to ensure the machines remained stocked.

+However, along with the worry, there were also signs of defiance and almost relief after years of relentless austerity and seemingly endless rounds of crisis meetings with lenders.

+"The referendum, I think, is necessary in the sense that we must send a message to Europeans that the Greek people are not enslaved, we are no longer under occupation," said Elias Papachadzis, a 49-year-old Athenian resident.

-(Additional reporting by Karolina Tagaris, Vassilis Triandafyllou, Matthias Williams, Lefteris Papadimas and Gina Kalovyrna in Athens, Erik Kirschbaum in Berlin, Robin Emmott, Alastair Macdonald, Barbara Lewis, Robert-Jan Bartunek, Philip Blenkinsop, Alexander Saeedy, Renee Maltezou and Jan Strupczewski in Brussels; Writing by James Mackenzie and Peter Graff; Editing by Alastair Macdonald and Andrew Heavens)
+(Additional reporting by Karolina Tagaris, Vassilis Triandafyllou, Matthias Williams, Lefteris Papadimas and Gina Kalovyrna in Athens, Erik Kirschbaum in Berlin, Robin Emmott, Alastair Macdonald, Barbara Lewis, Robert-Jan Bartunek, Philip Blenkinsop, Alexander Saeedy, Renee Maltezou and Jan Strupczewski in Brussels; Writing by James Mackenzie and Peter Graff; Editing by Alastair Macdonald)